nccgroup/CollaboratorPlusPlus/README.md

 encrypted with the shared-secret before being sent back to the Burp client.

-By using the shared-secret to encrypt the transmission between the Burp client and the authentication server, the shared-secret does not need to be transmitted along with the request.
-This allows confidentiality to be maintained even in cases where HTTP communication must be used between the client and server.
+By using the shared-secret to encrypt the transmission between the Burp client and the authentication server, the shared-secret does not need to be transmitted along with the request, allowing confidentiality to be maintained even in cases where HTTP communication must be used between the client and server.